mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 28 May 2025

-- The average temperature today is 16.63˚C,
+- The average temperature today is 17.56˚C,
-- With highs of 16.75˚C and lows of 16.5˚C,
+- With highs of 17.76˚C and lows of 17.14˚C,
-- It may feel like 16.05˚C with broken clouds
+- It may feel like 17.02˚C with scattered clouds
-- The wind speed is 6.69m/s and visibility is 10000m
+- The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 65%
+- The pressure is 1016hPa and humidity is 63%
 - The sun will rise at 03:58 and set at 20:13

 <!-- weather_marker ends -->